MonashBioinformaticsPlatform/bio-ansible/README.md

 ### Housekeeping

-- `main.yml` file are special, ansible looks for them by default
+- `main.yml` is a special file, ansible will assume defaul behaviour from it.
 - please start evey `.yml` file with `---` at the top, for more [YMAL](http://www.yaml.org/spec/1.2/spec.html)

 ## Notes